 To better protect students and faculty during the holiday travel season, all instructional activities will be conducted online starting after Thanksgiving break and for the remainder of the semester.
 Final exams will be administered online.

-Relative to the recent announcement by the Department of Homeland Security, and as a university adopting a hybrid instructional model for fall, staff from the division of Global Initiatives will work individually with international students on F-1 visas to certify their eligibility to continue their studies at UTSA.
+Relative to the recent announcement by the Department of Homeland Security, and as a university adopting a hybrid instructional model for fall, staff from the division of Global Initiatives are working individually with international students on F-1 visas to certify their eligibility to continue their studies at UTSA.

-UTSA Libraries will be open, and student academic support services will be in place
+UTSA Libraries are open, and student academic support services are in place

-UTSA Libraries will undergo a phased reopening process for the benefit of those students on campus, while continuing to offer all their services virtually.
-Occupancy limits, social distancing and masking protocols will all be in place.
-Students will continue to have access to our full suite of advising, tutoring and other academic support services.
+UTSA Libraries are open and ready to serve students on campus, while continuing to offer all their services virtually.
+Occupancy limits and social distancing protocols are in place, and contactless book delivery is available.
+Students have access to our full suite of advising, tutoring and other academic support services.

-WiFi access points are being added across campus to help students with internet access needs.
+WiFi access points have been added across campus to help students with internet access needs.